jfremond/snow-crash/level00/resources/walkthrough.md

 `nottoohardhere`

 We then log as `flag00` with `nottoohardhere` as a password.
-It works !
-We get the following message :
+It works!
+We get the following message:
 > Don't forget to launch getflag !

 Once we get the token `x24ti5gi3x0ol2eh4esiuxias